thecartercenter/nemo/docs/production-setup.md

     sudo -u postgres psql elmo_production -c 'CREATE EXTENSION IF NOT EXISTS "uuid-ossp"' sudo -u postgres psql elmo_production -c 'CREATE EXTENSION IF NOT EXISTS "pgcrypto"'

+Optional: Disable unattended upgrades to prevent Delayed Job from getting killed (security note: make sure you upgrade regularly if you're going to disable this):

+    sudo $EDITOR /etc/apt/apt.conf.d/50unattended-upgrades
+    # Find the section called "Unattended-Upgrade::Package-Blacklist"
+    # and add the following line:
+        "postgresql-.*";

 ### Connect to a remote database (optional, advanced)

 If you have split servers (e.g. web on one server and database on another), make sure to also modify the following: